openstack/ironic-specs/specs/approved/nodes-tagging.rst

 * Add `node_tags` table with a migration.
 * Add DB API layer for CRUD operations on node tags.
 * Added DB API layer for node tag-list filtering support.
-* Add Tag, TagList objects and a new tags field to Node object.
+* Add NodeTag, NodeTagList objects and a new tags field to Node object.
 * Add REST API for CRUD operations on node tags.
 * Add REST API for node tag-list filtering support.
 * python-ironicclient additions and modifications.